Akshay-365/akshay-365.github.io/_posts/2025-02-09-Telegram-bot-on-hf-spaces.md

 - Make sure your Hugging Face Space provides a **public HTTPS URL**.
 (Make the space public for convenience.)

 ### **3. Set the Webhook for Your Bot**
-- Use this API request to set the webhook (u can run this anywhere, just run it once.):
+- Use this API request to set the webhook (you can run this anywhere, it just need to run once.):
   ```bash
   curl -X POST "https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook" \
        -H "Content-Type: application/json" \